 Step 5: Click on dimensional requirements

 Step 3: Click on Chapter 17.129: General lot, yard, and height provisions

 Step 4: Click on 17.129.050 General requirements for accessory buildings and structures

 Yes, accessory apartments are allowed in all residential zoning districts and are processed as a Type I land use action per BGMC 17.135.
 The ADU is required to meet setbacks for the zoning district you live in.
-See an early question to figure out what zone you are in and what your setbacks are.
+See an earlier question to figure out what zone you are in and what your setbacks are.
 Lastly, the ADU cannot be larger than 40% of the gross floor area of the primary single-family structure (not including garage).
 The maximum square footage allowed for an ADU is one thousand square feet.
-If you need help determining size and placement of an ADU call the City’s planning department 360-342-5047.
+If you need help determining size and placement of an ADU, please call the city’s planning department at 360-342-5047.